sequelize/website/docs/models/validations-and-constraints.md

 Sequelize does not provide any way to declare Check Constraints on tables yet, but you can use the low-level [`QueryInterface#addConstraint`] API to add one yourself.

-We will eventually add a way to easily declare check constraints on models.
+We plan on adding a way to easily declare check constraints on models.
 See [issue #11211](https://github.com/sequelize/sequelize/issues/11211).

 :::

-Here is an example that adds a check constraint after the table has been created using [`sync`](./model-synchronization.md).
+This example showcases how to add a check constraint after a table has been created though [`sync`](./model-synchronization.md):

 ```ts
 import { Sequelize, Model, InferAttributes, InferCreationAttributes } from '@sequelize/core';